 Carbon fiber and titanium are high-end bike frame materials that you can go for, but you can also choose aluminum and steel if you are low on budget.
 Watch this fun yet helpful video to help you choose other bike frame materials!

-- Choose The Right Frame Size: The right frame size is very critical, you absolutely need to go with a bike frame that fits your properly.
+- Choose The Right Frame Size: The right frame size is very critical, you need to go with a bike frame that fits you properly.
 With the right-sized bike, your cycling performance will increase and so will your confidence.

-- Wheel Size: There are some frames that are only compatible with only one wheel size because the wheel size actually affects the bottom bracket height.
+- Wheel Size: Some frames are compatible with only one wheel size because the wheel size affects the bottom bracket height.
 Tire clearance and brake compatibility are also something that you should consider.

 - Different Brake Types: Not all bike frames will allow you to install rim brakes or disc brakes, you will have to be very careful with that.

 - Cost: Carbon fiber and titanium are high-end and very expensive frames and unless you have the budget to afford them, you should steer clear.